Pre – Ramble – I Mean Amble.

 1/ Differences Between iPad art “Original” Prints, and “Reproduction” Prints.

-Each of my iPad art prints is an “original print”, not a “reproduction” print of a work in another medium.
+Each of my iPad art prints is an “original print”; not a “reproduction” – a print of a work in another medium. *More on this in the next section.
 Not that each print is a unique, one of a kind, as in a “mono print”.
 But that each iPad artwork I choose to print, is only fully realised as a finished work, when it takes it’s home in print form.

 Sometimes my iPad art has a “reproductive” component, where I scan in the beginnings of a drawing or painting on paper or canvas; then hand draw on it further in an art app, before printing it.
-The “Scanner Pro” app, continues to be a great app to use for this purpose.
-It often captures more detail than the iPad camera.
+I’ve long used the “Scanner Pro” app, for this purpose, as it seems to pick up more detail than the iPad camera.
+Unfortunately of late this app has been a bit glitchy.
+However, now with practice and some editing, I’m getting good, clear images with the iPad camera – (2020 update).

 In traditional hand pulled prints, “proof prints” are made, and the “plate” or “matrix” – whether it’s a linocut, a lithographic stone, an etching plate.. – is adjusted accordingly, to get the final print result the artist wants.
 Below is a link to a print glossary of traditional (and some more modern) printmaking terms.
 “International Fine Print Dealers Association” – Print Glossary.